phiamo/capacitor-plugin-playlist/README.md

 ## 4. Usage

-Be sure to check out the examples folder, where you can find an Angular10/Ionic5 implementation of the Cordova plugin.
+Be sure to check out the examples folder, where you can find an Angular10/Ionic5 implementation of the Capacitor plugin.
 Just drop into your project and go.
-Should be quite obvious howto adapt this for other frameworks, or just use in vanillaJS
+Should be quite obvious howto adapt this for other frameworks, or just vanillaJS

 ## 5. Todo
 * [iOS] Write this plugin in Swift instead of Objective-C. I didn't have time to learn Swift when I needed this.